Cardamine amara

 Cardamine amara, known as large bitter-cress, is a species of flowering plant in the family Brassicaceae.
 It is a perennial with upright, mostly unbranched, stems to 70 cm tall, and leaves made up of between three and 13 leaflets.
 The flowers have petals that are 8–14 mm long and are generally white, although sometimes pink or purple.
 It is found in damp places.

+It is concentrated almost entirely in Europe, with a small and dispersed population in Asia and New Zealand.